vand3rlinden/vand3rlinden.github.io/content/post/bimi-explained.md

 >_In this post, you will learn what BIMI is, how it works, and the benefits it brings to your domain, including increased trust and brand visibility._

-In today’s digital age, making a memorable first impression is crucial.
-With the increasing volume of emails, standing out in the inbox can be challenging.
-That’s where BIMI (Brand Indicators for Message Identification) comes in, transforming how brands interact with recipients through email.
+We live in a time where most first impressions happen online, and emails are usually the first touchpoint.
+The problem is, inboxes are crowded, and getting someone to notice your message isn’t easy.
+That’s exactly why BIMI (Brand Indicators for Message Identification) was created.
+It gives companies a simple way to show who they are and build trust the moment their email lands.

 ## Why BIMI matters
-BIMI allows your brand’s logo to appear alongside your emails, providing visual trust cues to recipients.
-This simple addition can significantly enhance brand recognition and trust, making your communications more engaging and trustworthy.
+BIMI lets your logo show up next to the emails you send.
+It’s a small thing, but people see it right away and know the message is actually from you.
+That little bit of recognition builds over time, and it makes your emails feel more familiar and trustworthy without you really having to do much.

 ## Getting started with BIMI
 To begin your BIMI journey, you must first meet certain prerequisites.
 A crucial requirement is having a DMARC policy set to `p=quarantine` or `p=reject` on your organizational domain.
 It’s essential to avoid using `sp=none` or `pct<100` to ensure full protection.

 ## How BIMI works
-BIMI works by using your domain’s DNS records to display your verified logo in the email clients that support BIMI.
-This logo provides recipients with an immediate visual confirmation of your brand’s identity, reducing the risk of phishing and improving the overall user experience.
+BIMI basically works by pulling info from your domain’s DNS records so your verified logo shows up in email apps that support it.
+When someone sees that logo right away, it’s a quick signal that the message really is from your brand.
+That little bit of visual trust helps cut down on phishing attempts and makes the whole email experience feel a lot more secure and user-friendly.

 ## Steps to implement BIMI
 1. **Authenticate your emails**: Ensure that your emails are authenticated using SPF, DKIM, and DMARC.
 These protocols verify the legitimacy of your emails and prevent spoofing.